Welcome Back

 With respect and awareness of cultural appropriation, I do not claim lineage or authority from any specific Indigenous or traditional community.
 Instead, I work in a modern context, using cross-cultural practices that are rooted in shared human experiences of connection with nature, spirit, and the unseen.

-My work includes practices such as journeying through spiritual realms, guiding soul retrievals, holding ritual space, interpreting signs and symbols through intuitive and traditional systems, and facilitating healing through sound, meditation, plant allies, and elemental wisdom.
+My work includes practices such as journeying through spiritual realms, guiding soul retrievals, holding ritual space, interpreting signs and symbols through intuitive and traditional systems, and facilitating healing through sound, meditation, plant allies, energy channeling and elemental wisdom.
 I approach these tools with reverence, always seeking to work in alignment with the highest good, and in a way that respects the sacred origins of these practices.

 My intention is to help others reconnect with their inner wisdom and natural rhythms, and to offer healing that is relevant, grounded, and responsible in the modern world.